-- 1. Fiber Optic Cable Outside Plant (OSP). - A. Provide single mode, loose tube, gel free, non-armored fiber optic cable. - B. Provide cable constructed with 12 fibers per buffer tube. - C. Provide cable meeting the following environmental conditions: - (1) Storage. -40 degrees Fahrenheit (F) to +158 degrees F; - (2) Installation. -20 degrees F to +140 degrees F; and - (3) Operation. -40 degrees F to +158 degrees F. - D. Provide cable with maximum attenuation of 0.35 decibels per kilometer (dB/km) maximum at a wavelength of 1310 nanometers (nm) and attenuation of 0.25 dB/km maximum at a wavelength of 1550 nm. - E. Show the date of manufacturer and the manufacturer's name as a permanent marking on the outer jacket.
+- 1. Fiber Optic Cable Outside Plant (OSP).

+- A. Furnish single mode, loose tube, gel free, non-armored fiber optic cable.

+- B. Furnish cable constructed with 12 strands per buffer tube.

+- C. Furnish cable meeting the following environmental conditions:

+- (1) Storage. -40 °F to +158 °F;

+- (2) Installation. -20 °F to +140 °F; and

+- (3) Operation. -40 °F to +158 °F.

+D. Furnish cable with maximum attenuation of 0.35 decibels per kilometer (dB/km) maximum at a wavelength of 1310 nanometers (nm) and attenuation of 0.25 dB/km maximum at a wavelength of 1550 nm.

+E. Show the date of manufacturer and the manufacturer's name as a permanent marking on the outer jacket.
 Mark a numerical sequence on the jacket at intervals no greater than 3 feet to facilitate determination of length of cable and amount of cable remaining on the reel.
 Ensure the height of the marking is a minimum of 0.08 inch nominal.
-In addition, the cable must have permanent markings as indicated in the contract. - F. Ensure the cable designated for "Partner Agency Cable," if required, is color coded as shown on the plans.
+In addition, the cable must have permanent markings as shown in the contract.

+F. Ensure the cable designated for "Partner Agency Cable," if required, is color coded as shown on the plans.
 Deliver the cable on reels without splices.
-Ensure both ends of the cable are sealed to prevent moisture ingress. - 2.
-Above Ground Fiber Optic Marker.
-Ensure the above-ground portion of the marker is made entirely of Polypropylene or high-density polyethylene (HDPE) and is protected against damage from ultraviolet (UV) light.
+Ensure both ends of the cable are sealed to prevent moisture ingress.

+2. Above Ground Fiber Optic Marker.
+Ensure the above-ground portion of the marker is made entirely of Polypropylene or high-density polyethylene (HDPE) and is protected against damage from UV light.
 Ensure the marker can withstand extreme temperatures.
 Ensure the marker is hollow, white, and a minimum 6 feet long.
-Its outer diameter must be at least 3.5 inches and its wall thickness must be at least 0.100 to 0.125 thousandths of an inch on the base and 0.085 to 0.110 thousandths of an inch on the topper.
+Ensure the outer diameter is at least 3.5 inches and its wall thickness is between 0.100 to 0.125 inches on the base and 0.085 to 0.110 inches on the topper.
 Ensure the top of the marker is covered with an orange outer tube that has a domed top, nominally 16 inches in height.
 The domed top must have an inside diameter of 3.5 inches.
 The marker must have a physical mechanism made of HDPE or galvanized steel to anchor the marker to the ground and prevent uplift.